alineberry/alineberry.github.io/_posts/2019-05-20-sample-test.md

 ---
-title: "How AUROC is Calculated"
+title: "Sample Test Post"
 date: 2019-05-20
-tags: [machine learning]
+tags: []
-excerpt: "A walkthrough of how the common computation is performed"
+excerpt: "Just a reference for post syntax"
 mathjax: true
 ---

 **This is a test page**

 # H1 heading